 - In Dude, Where's My Car?, Tommy is swallowed by the Super Hot Giant Alien.
 When she is blown up by the Continuum Transfunctioner, Tommy is left behind, covered in slime but otherwise fine.

-- In the short story "Safe At Any Speed", the protagonist gets swallowed by a giant pterodactyl and comes out perfectly unhurt.
-This is justified in-universe by the character being from a race who have evolved to be extraordinarily lucky.
+- In the short story "Safe At Any Speed", the protagonist in his Flying Car gets swallowed by a giant pterodactyl and comes out months later perfectly unhurt.
+This is justified in-universe by the car being very tough, and the character being from a race who have evolved to be extraordinarily lucky.

 - In Micro by Michael Crichton one of the characters, Karen, is eaten alive by a bird but manages (just barely) to not be killed.
 Unlike most examples of this trope, it's justified by the fact that she was stuck in the bird's crop rather than its stomach; there was just enough air to sustain her for a couple of minutes and the crop doesn't digest food.
 Considering she'd been eaten by an insect eater, however?
 Their stomachs are designed to grind apart chitin armor.
 If she'd been passed to the gizzard she pretty much would have been killed almost instantly.